-An expression with operators is a compound expression that combines multiple expressions using builtin operators.
-The following sections discuss the supported operators in Yugabyte.
+An expression with operators is a compound expression that combines multiple expressions using built-in operators.
+The following sections discuss the YCQL operators in YugabyteDB.

 ||predicate for existence of a row|

 NOT EXISTS can only be used in the

 + can only be used with constant expressions such as

 ||Multiplication.
 Not yet supported|

 - The first argument of comparison operators must be a column.
 For example,